Search the Book

 While I have much to offer in support of this proclamation—three landmark books and

-can see in the website links at the end and also on the side panel—the bottom line reason for
+links at the end, and also on the side panel—the bottom line reason for supporting the adoption

-supporting the adoption of this proclamation is just common sense.
-The 1852 policy by the
+of this proclamation is just common sense.
+The 1852 policy by the Church of banning blacks

-Church of banning blacks from the priesthood was a clear mistake by all involved, and it's never
+from the priesthood was a clear mistake by all involved, and it's never been fully repudiated,

-been fully repudiated, even up to today in 2024.
+even up to today in 2025.

 1) The temple is for everyone.
 The priesthood is for everyone.
 This has always been true.